 I made some interesting toys in Java - one that converted BMP images to POV-Ray raytracer files (so you could render a 2D bitmap as a field of colored objects representing the pixels of the image) and one that converted JPEG images to HTML tables (with each cell of the table showing a colored pixel from the image) which would typically blow up Netscape Navigator.

 I got on the Java train.
-I wrote a Java applet (remember those!?) which became the the main navigation for this website for about a year before I tired of it.
+I wrote a Java applet (wikipedia.org) which became the main navigation for this website for about a year before I tired of it.

 I wrote my first piece of commercial software - a CGI web application in Perl with a homebrew database format!
 The company I sold it to went out of business and rumor had it the owner was busted on drug charges!
 I’ve been forever thankful I never had to maintain that code, but it was great to have built something complete.

 Thanks for reading.